Harsha-Hari-1/Philanthro-portal/README.md

 Transparency and Impact: Charitable organizations can showcase their impact with reporting features for donors to track and measure the impact of donations.

-Funding for New Technology (Bootstrapping): Allocates funds for continuous improvement and adoption of new technologies.

-Administrator's Share: Administrators have access to a dedicated share from bootstrapping campaigns.

 Technologies Used:

 HTML